 Over the centuries the recipe has been passed on from one generation to another and the process was changed to include different varieties of milk, including cows and goats’ milk.

 During the 20th century the art of cheesemaking declined in Swaledale and by 1980, there was only one farm producing cheese.
 When the Longstaff farm stopped producing cheese, Mrs. Marjorie Longstaff passed on the original Swaledale cheese process to the founders of Swaledale Cheese Company.
-The process has remained unchanged since the production of cheese began in 1987, and is still used in our creamery today.
+The process has remained unchanged since the production of cheese began in 1987.